UBC-MDS/easyphysicsR/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `easyphysics` project is released with a Code of Conduct.
+Please note that the `easyphysicsR` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.
 The link to our 'Code of conduct' is [here](CONDUCT.md).

 ## Feedback